NiaJ3oE2LM/lfn2324/README.md

 _Learning from networks_ course (INQ0091104) at DEI UniPD, academic year 2023-2024, personal contribution of student ID: 2019122

-**Abstract.** TODO at the end With biological applications in mind, we consider the Dihydrofolate reductase datasets in order to study the performance of two graph-based, learning methods: Simple Graph Convolution and GraphSAGE.
+- [ ] **Abstract.** TODO at the end With biological applications in mind, we consider the Dihydrofolate reductase datasets in order to study the performance of two graph-based, learning methods: Simple Graph Convolution and GraphSAGE.

+- [ ] remaining TODOs

+- [ ] acronyms 3 letters

+- [ ] check navigation links

 ## <a id='sec0'>-</a>Contents